TezzStrom/MS2/README.md

 ### Key features to meet the user goals

-- To ensure the game is playable across all devices, I have implemented a mobile-first approach.
+- To ensure the game is playable across all devices, I have implemented a mobile-first approach and designed the UI for different screen sizes.
 - To ensure a user-friendly and inviting interface I have implemented common design patterns ([Tidwell, Brewer & Valencia, 2020](#credits)) and selected colours and fonts to match the game theme.
 - An informative text provides details about the game.
 - High-quality images help users/players find matching pairs.